Your business is to paint the souls of men—

 It was not a distinction anyone else would have made.
 Andrew took it for what it was.

 Andrew liked that Neil seemed more comfortable in Eden’s Twilight.
 He knew why he liked it, but refused to say it, refused to even think about it.
-It made him feel exposed, cracked open.
+It made him feel cracked open, all his most important parts exposed.

 “Here,” said Andrew, and slid a few bills to Neil.
 “Go get another round.
 Roland knows what we like.”